Master of Education (Progressive level entry)

 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit

 This degree is intended for people currently employed in education, education management and for those who have an interest in developing their knowledge and practice in these areas.
 It provides an introduction to matters of educational policy and practice and offers educational topics of particular value or interest to the student including educational research methods topics.

 It is 1.5 years in length on a full-time basis and can also be undertaken part-time.

 Students complete two core (compulsory) topics and ten option topics chosen from an extensive range of option topics available making it possible for students to create their own program of study depending on their interests.

 As a guide, full-time students generally undertake four topics per semester and part-time students undertake two topics per semester.

-To complete the requirements of the Master of Education (Progressive level entry), students must successfully complete 2 core (compulsory) topics and ten option topics chosen from an extensive range of option topics
+To complete the requirements of the Master of Education (Progressive level entry), students must successfully complete 2 core (compulsory) subjects and ten elective subjects chosen from an extensive range of electives.

 Applications are submitted directly to Flinders University through its online application system.